red paper items

 Shutterstock

 The world has made Valentine’s Day the biggest, loudest, most overly-celebrated day on the calendar.
 It is celebrated by people from all walks of life, unlike holidays that are religious or otherwise different.
 As much as we wish it was easier to ignore, one thing you can count on is having it in your face in one way or another.
-Sales, advertisements, conversations, and flowers, and chocolates purposefully placed at supermarket counters.
-It’s all really impossible to miss!
+Sales, advertisements, conversations, flowers, and chocolates are purposefully placed at supermarket counters.
+It’s all impossible to miss!
 But just because you are single on Valentine’s doesn’t mean you are alone or lonely; so here’s how I make the best out of my love day.

 Next thing you know it’s the day after or a few days after, and all signs of it are gone.
 You can breathe again!